Coast Live Oak (Quercus agrifolia)

 Leaves: Evergreen; leathery; 1–3 inches long; unlobed; veined; toothed or spiny where the veins reach the edge; often with the edges curved under; dark green and shiny above; paler green below.

-Bark: Thick; grayish when young; nearly black and deeply furrowed or scaly in age; often covered with moss.
+Bark: Thick; whitish to grayish when young; nearly black and deeply furrowed or scaly in age; often covered with moss.

 Acorns: Bitter; to 1.5 inches long; conical; enclosed at the base or up to 1/3 in a scaly cup; interior of cup woolly.